anithapriyanatarajan/simple-rag-beginner/README.md

 ```
 $ go run cmd/main.go cli
 Enter your query (or 'exit'): who am i?
-Response: [AI Stub] You asked: 'who am i?'.
-Context: You are a helpful AI assistant...
+Response: Based on the context provided, you are a helpful AI assistant designed to answer questions and provide information.
+You're here to assist users with their queries and help them find the information they need.
 Retrieved context: [You are a helpful AI assistant designed to answer questions...]

 Enter your query (or 'exit'): weather today
-Response: [AI Stub] You asked: 'weather today'.
-Context: Today's weather is sunny...
+Response: According to the available information, today's weather is sunny and bright.
+It's described as a perfect day for outdoor activities, so it would be great for spending time outside!
 Retrieved context: [Today's weather is sunny and bright.
 Perfect day for outdoor activities...]

 Enter your query (or 'exit'): exit